fami0110/OMASCe/README.md

 - User-friendly interface with responsive design
 - Real-time messaging between users
-- Don't worry, I'm not taking your personal info (maybe).
-You just need a username and browser localstorage only for your profile:D.
+- Don't worry, _I'm not taking your personal info..._ (maybe-).
+You just need your glizzy username and browser `localStorage` only for your profile :D
 - User can make their own channel (room)
 - Voice message with audio visualization for preview
 - Live chat, see the other user type her message in real-time